A theory of Automated Market Makers in DeFi: Introduction

 \mypar{Comparison with previous work}

 A preliminary version of this work was presented at COORDINATION 2021~\cite{BCL21coordination}.
 The current version substantially extends it, streamlining the theory and providing additional results.
 A crucial difference between the two papers is that, while in \cite{BCL21coordination} the semantics of swap actions was parameterized by an invariant between the old and the new token reserves, here we make the semantics parametric \wrt the swap rate function $\SX{}$.
 This leads to a substantial simplification of the conditions that are put to obtain nice behavioural properties of swaps, and consequently of the corresponding proofs.
-Among the new results \wrt \cite{BCL21coordination}, we mention in particular the additivity and reversibility properties (Theorems~\ref{thm:additivity}, \ref{thm:reversibility}, \ref{thm:sr-additivity}, and \ref{thm:sr-reversibility}), and the results that relate the gain of swaps before and after deposit/redeem actions (Theorems \ref{thm:reduced-slippage}, \ref{thm:rdm-slippage}, \ref{thm:dep-arbitrage}, and \ref{thm:rdm-arbitrage}).
-Besides these extensions, the current paper provides detailed proofs for all its statements.
+Among the new results \wrt \cite{BCL21coordination}, we mention in particular the additivity and reversibility properties (Theorems~\ref{thm:additivity}, \ref{thm:reversibility}, \ref{thm:sr-additivity}, and \ref{thm:sr-reversibility}), and the results that relate the gain of swaps before and after deposit/redeem actions (Theorems \ref{thm:swap-after-dep}, \ref{thm:swap-after-rdm}, \ref{thm:dep-arbitrage}, and \ref{thm:rdm-arbitrage}).
+Besides these extensions, the current paper includes a discussion of the constant sum and of the constant mean swap rate functions, a new section on MEV attacks (see \autoref{sec:mev}), and it provides detailed proofs for all its statements.